 Despite the toll chronic pain takes—surveys estimate that 11 to 40 percent of Americans are dealing with chronic pain1,2 —chronic pain has not always been well understood.
 The medical profession used to believe that pain was always a manifestation of an underlying injury or disease.
 Doctors focused on treating the cause of the pain, with the belief that the chronic pain would disappear once the injury or disease was cured.

-If no underlying cause could be found for the pain, then the patient was told that very few treatments are available, or worse, “the pain must be in your head”.
-Unfortunately, some doctors still practice in this manner, having no appreciation for the unique problem of chronic pain, newer theories about chronic pain, and the many factors that influence a chronic pain problem.
+If no underlying cause could be found, the patient was told that very few treatments are available, or worse—that “the pain must be in your head.”
+Some doctors still practice in this manner, having no appreciation for the unique problem of chronic pain, newer theories about chronic pain, and the many factors that influence a chronic pain problem.

-The medical community is starting to understand that if pain is no longer a function of a healthy nervous system (signaling that there is a disease or underlying injury), then the chronic pain itself becomes the problem and needs to be treated as the primary pathology.
+The medical community is starting to understand that if pain is no longer a function of a healthy nervous system, the chronic pain itself becomes the problem.

 In This Article:

-Everyone experiences and expresses pain differently.
-Two people with the exact same injury will feel and show their pain in unique ways depending on a number of things such as:
+A further complication in getting care is that everyone experiences and expresses pain differently.
+Two people with the same injury will feel and show their pain in unique ways depending on a number of factors such as:

-- The situation in which the pain occurs
+- The circumstances in which the pain occurs

 - Thoughts about the chronic pain, such as “this is nothing serious” versus “this pain could kill me”